turingschool/front-end-curriculum/projects/module-1/rock-paper-scissors-solo.md

   * localStorage to persist data
   * event delegation to handle similar event listeners
 * Understand the difference between the data model and how the data is displayed on the DOM
-* Iterate through/filter DOM elements using for loops
 * Use your problem solving process to break down large problems, solve things step by step, and trust yourself to not rely on an outside "answer" to a logical challenge

 ## Solo Project Expectations